The best sales to shop this weekend: AirPods Pro, Bio Bidet, Solo Stove and more | CNN Underscored

 Casper Dog Bed ($102, originally $125; amazon.com)

-Why have your precious pooch snuggle up in a basic bed when you can give him the royal treatment?
+Why have your precious pooch snuggle up in a basic bed when you can give them the royal treatment?
 This Casper Dog Bed is one of our favorites, and it’s made with two layers of premium memory foam for extra support and comfort.
 It’s also machine-washable, so you never have to worry whether or not it’ll hold up after a trip through the washing machine.
 Typically, this luxe dog bed will set you back $125, but today you can get it for $102 when you use the extra 10% off coupon on Amazon.

 More deals to shop